oeg-upm/Themis/README.md

 In order to use our REST API, check our [online documentation](http://themis.linkeddata.es/swagger-ui/index.html)

 # Using the JAR
-Command:  java-jar themis.jar -t test file  -o ontology file [-g glossary of terms]  [-f format of the results]
+Command:  java-jar themis.jar -t test file  -o ontology file [-g glossary of terms]  [-r format of the results]

 #### Example
- java -jar themis.jar -t testsuite.ttl -f rdf -o ontology.ttl -f junit
+ java -jar themis.jar -t testsuite.ttl -o ontology.ttl -r junit

 ## Inputs
 The command can receive the following inputs: